sailthru/sailthru-mobile-react-native-sdk/README.md

 }
 ```

+Finally, make sure your `compileSdkVersion` is set to 26 or higher and  buildToolsVersion is "26.0.2" or higher

+Note: You may see an error about missing bundle on Android if you dont have the server running first.
+You an start the server by running `react-native start` and relaunch from Android Studio.

 For push set up, follow the usual [Android Integration](https://docs.carnival.io/docs/android-integration) documentation.

 ## Example

 We have provided an example JS file for both iOS and Android.
-Examples of the promised-based wrapper can be found there.
+Examples of the promises-based wrapper can be found there.